Using Well-Understood Single-Objective Functions in Multiobjective Black-Box Optimization Test Suites: Appendix

-\subsubsection{\(f_1 \): Sphere/Sphere}
+\subsubsection{\texorpdfstring{ \(F_1 \): Sphere/Sphere}{}}

-Combination of two sphere functions (\href{http://coco.lri.fr/downloads/download15.03/bbobdocfunctions.pdf\#page=5}{\(f_1\) in the \code{bbob} suite}).
+Combination of two sphere functions (\href{http://coco.lri.fr/downloads/download15.03/bbobdocfunctions.pdf\#page=5}{\(f_1\) in the \sphinxcode{bbob} suite}).

 Both objectives are unimodal, highly symmetric, rotational and scale invariant.
 The Pareto set is known to be a straight line and the Pareto front is convex.
-Considered as the simplest bi-objective problem in continuous domain.
+Furthermore, the normalized hypervolume value of the entire Pareto front with respect to the nadir point as reference point can be computed analytically as the integral \(1-\int_{0}^{1} (1-\sqrt{x})^2dx = -\frac{1}{2}+\frac{4}{3}=0.833333\ldots\).